ndejong/CakephpAutocachePlugin/README.markdown

  - github.com/jamienay/automatic_query_caching

 Q: What's different about CakephpAutocachePlugin to CakephpAutocacheBehavior?
-A: Probably the biggest "thing" is the change in the find condition option name from 'cache' to 'autocache' - yes the option name is longer but it is clearer and better aligns with the rest of naming.
+A: Probably the biggest "thing" is the change in the find parameter option name from 'cache' to 'autocache' - yes the option name is longer but it is clearer and better aligns with the rest of naming.
 Other stuff includes, there is no need to specify the autocache datasource configuration anymore, we deal with